-Commemorative coin celebrating John Surtees' Formula 1 Drivers' Championship and Ferrari's Constructors' Championship victory in the 1964 season.
-Surtees made history by becoming the only driver to win World Championships in both Formula 1 and motorcycle racing, solidifying his status as one of the most versatile racers of all time.
+Commemorative coin celebrating John Surtees' Formula 1 Drivers' Championship and Ferrari's victory in the 1964 Constructors' Championship.
+Surtees made history by becoming the only driver to win both Formula 1 and motorcycle World Championships, cementing his status as one of the most versatile drivers of all time.

-Driving the powerful Ferrari 158 F1, Surtees claimed crucial victories in Germany and Italy, demonstrating the car’s reliability and performance.
-Ferrari also made a bold political statement that year—due to a dispute with the Italian racing authorities, the team ran the final two races under the North American Racing Team (NART) banner, swapping its traditional Rosso Corsa red for an eye-catching blue-and-white livery.
+At the wheel of the powerful Ferrari 158 F1, Surtees scored crucial victories in Germany and Italy, demonstrating the car's reliability and performance.
+Ferrari also made a bold political statement that year: due to a dispute with the Italian racing authorities, the team raced the last two races under the North American Racing Team (NART) banner, swapping its traditional Rosso Corsa red for a striking blue and white livery.

 Expertly minted in titanium, this exclusive edition celebrates Ferrari's ingenuity and Surtees' extraordinary achievement in one of the most politically charged and competitive seasons in Formula 1 history.